The difference between software sourcing and software procurement

 Here's what this piece covers:

-Strategic software sourcing streamlines your SaaS buying to take advantage of optimal pricing and payment terms.
+Strategic software sourcing streamlines SaaS buying to take advantage of optimal pricing and payment terms.
 This is achieved by developing a list of preferred suppliers to build strong, long-term vendor relationships.
-This reduces the number of suppliers you work with but allows you to leverage volume pricing and advantageous terms on your software purchases.
+You’ll reduce the number of suppliers you work with and leverage volume pricing and advantageous terms on your software purchases.

 Software procurement is the overarching process of buying software for your company.
 The procurement management function encompasses sourcing, purchasing, and paying for the software you need.
 While sourcing activities are an important part of the process, sourcing is a subset of procurement.